aquilesC/aquiles.me/content/This website is not a blog.md

 keywords: blogging, online writing, content creation, digital garden
 ---
 # This Website is Not a Blog
 We came to understand blogs as chronologically-sorted pieces of information.
-And, although this works for many, it was not working for my personal space.
-I was searching for [[a new way of blogging]].
-At that time, I crossed these words on a post called "My blog is not a blog":
+And, although this works for many, it was not working for my personal space. [[I don't think blogs broke the internet]], but in any case I was searching for [[a new way of blogging]].
+One day, I crossed these words on a post called "My blog is not a blog":

 <blockquote class="quoteback" darkmode="" data-title="%F0%9F%8C%B1%20My%20blog%20is%20a%20digital%20garden%2C%20not%20a%20blog" data-author="" cite="https://joelhooks.com/digital-garden">
 The phrase "digital garden" is a metaphor for thinking about writing and creating that focuses less on the resulting "showpiece" and more on the process, care, and craft it takes to get there.